 Was there ever a time when someone tried to steal you away from Y&T?

 There were a few.
 Once was when we on one of our first big tours overseas.
 I remember Ozzy and Sharon Osbourne came out on the last night of the tour and were waiting for me backstage.
-Ozzy asked me to be in the band, but at the point I wasn't even thinking about it.
-We had just finished doing the Black Tiger record and a big tour with AC/DC.
-I kindly refused his offer and life went on.
+Ozzy asked me to be in the band, but at that point I wasn't even thinking about it.
+We had just finished doing Black Tiger and a big tour with AC/DC.
+I kindly refused his offer, and life went on.

 Was there ever an offer you might have considered?

 Looking back, there was one I wish I would have tried.
 Back when Y&T went on hiatus in the early '90s, I was asked about doing a group with Peter Frampton.
 It would have been two guitarists coming from different styles of rock.
 They even had a deal waiting.
 But it was right after we had broken up and I wasn't sure of what I wanted to do.
 After being in the band for 17 years, it seemed too fast, too soon.
 So I kindly turned that one down too.
 Many years later, I went to see Peter play and we talked about it and he was very cool.
 I've always admired his playing.
 He's such a great guitarist.

 What's the origin of the song "Summertime Girls"?

 We used to go to a rehearsal studio every day and pretty much just hang out for eight or nine hours.
 For us, rehearsal studio was like a party [laughs].
 One day, Joey Alves [original Y&T guitarist] and I came in and strapped on our guitars.
 We didn't really talk to each other, we just started doodling.
 I remember I started playing the chords to what would become the "Summertime Girls" chorus.